- Sanding to remove paint from wood by hand is not the best way to do it.

 From banisters to stair rails, skirting boards, to parquet flooring, the list of things you can restore with a simple orbital sander is pretty long!

-We’re here to take you on a quest to find the best sander for removing paint from wood.
+I am here to take you on a quest to find the best sander for removing paint from wood.
 Honestly, with the right controls and sanding sheets, you can scrape, buff, paint and polish old furniture, and reinvent them in any style of your choice!

+A sander works wonders in scraping paint off wooden surfaces.
+A high-quality sander gives fabulous results on wood, metal, stone, and even leather!
 However, there are quite a few types of sanders out there- each with different specs and powers.
 Let’s see what suits you the most!

 Top 8 Best Sanders for Removing Paint from Wood

 Considering the speed, motor strength, disk size, and quality, we have rounded up 8 sanders to give you a headstart!
 From random orbit sanders to palm sanders, we tried to include only the finest products with user-friendly specs that stay well under your budget!

 1. TACKLIFE Electric Random Orbit Sander PRS01A